 To show a list of port statistics:

 - 1. Click Interface, Port, Statistics. - 2.
 Select the statistics mode to display (Interface, Etherlike, RMON or Utilization). - 3.
 Select a port from the drop-down list. - 4.
-Use the Refresh button to update the screen.
+Use the Refresh button if you need to update the screen.